Home

 Previously, you needed to create your own graph class inheriting from the MapGraphGraph to be able to add your own dependencies.
 This was rather inconvenient and therefore version 1.27 introduces the ability to add dependencies without needing to create your own graph class.

-There are 3 ways to register your own dependencies.
+There are multiple ways to register your own dependencies.

 Adding a dependency in the Map Graph Runner inspector